-- (b) The final EIS shall consist of: - (1) The draft EIS prepared in compliance with this subchapter, as revised to incorporate substantive comments received during the review processes in conformity with section 11-200.1-26, including reproduction of all comments and responses to substantive written comments; - (2) A list of persons, organizations, and public agencies commenting on the draft EIS; - (3) A list of those persons or agencies who were consulted in preparing the final EIS and those who had no comment shall be included in a manner indicating that no comment was provided; - (4) A written general summary of oral comments made at any EIS public scoping meeting; and - (5) The text of the final EIS written in a format that allows the reader to easily distinguish changes made to the text of the draft EIS.
+- (b) The final EIS shall consist of: - (1) The draft EIS prepared in compliance with this subchapter, as revised to incorporate substantive comments received during the review processes in conformity with section 11-200.1-26, including reproduction of all comments and responses to substantive written comments; - (2) A list of persons, organizations, and public agencies commenting on the draft EIS; - (3) A list of those persons or agencies who were consulted with in preparing the final EIS and had no comment shall be included in a manner indicating that no comment was provided;

-[Eff AUG 9 2019] (Auth: HRS §§343-5, 343-6) (Imp: HRS §§343-2, 343-5, 343-6)

-\$11-200.1-28 Acceptability. (a) Acceptability of a final EIS shall be evaluated on the basis of whether the final EIS, in its completed form, represents an informational instrument that fulfills the intent and provisions of chapter 343, HRS, and adequately discloses and describes all identifiable environmental impacts and satisfactorily responds to review comments.

-- (b) A final EIS shall be deemed to be an acceptable document by the accepting authority only if all of the following criteria are satisfied: - (1) The procedures for assessment, consultation process, review, and the preparation and submission of the EIS, from proposal of the action to publication of the final EIS, have all been completed satisfactorily as specified in this chapter; - (2) The content requirements described in this chapter have been satisfied; and - (3) Comments submitted during the review process have received responses satisfactory to the accepting authority, including properly identifying comments as substantive and responding in a way commensurate to the comment, and have been appropriately incorporated into the final EIS.
+- (4) A written general summary of oral comments made at any public meetings; and - (5) The text of the final EIS written in a format that allows the reader to easily distinguish changes made to the text of the draft EIS.
+[Eff] (Auth: HRS §§ 343-5, 343-6) (Imp: HRS §§ 343-2, 343-5, 343-6) - §11-200.1-28 Acceptability. (a) Acceptability of a final EIS shall be evaluated on the basis of whether the final EIS, in its completed form, represents an informational instrument that fulfills the intent and provisions of chapter 343, HRS, and adequately discloses and describes all identifiable environmental impacts and satisfactorily responds to review comments. - (b) A final EIS shall be deemed to be an acceptable document by the accepting authority or approving agency only if all of the following criteria are satisfied: - (1) The procedures for assessment, consultation process, review, and the preparation and submission of the EIS, from proposal of the action to publication of the final EIS, have all been completed satisfactorily as specified in this chapter; - (2) The content requirements described in this chapter have been satisfied; and - (3) Comments submitted during the review process have received responses satisfactory to the accepting authority, or approving agency, including properly identifying comments as substantive and responding in a way commensurate to the comment, and have been appropriately incorporated into the final EIS. - (c) For actions proposed by agencies, the proposing agency may request the office to make a recommendation regarding the acceptability or non-acceptability of the EIS.
+If the office decides to make a recommendation, it shall submit the recommendation to the accepting authority and proposing agency.
+In all cases involving state funds or lands, the governor or the governor's authorized representative shall have final authority to accept the EIS.
+In cases involving only county funds or lands, the mayor of the respective county or the mayor's authorized representative shall have final authority to accept the EIS.
+The accepting authority shall take prompt measures to determine the acceptability or non-acceptability of the proposing agency's EIS.
+In the event that the action involves state and county lands, state or county funds, or both state and county lands and state and county funds, the governor or the governor's authorized representative shall have final authority to accept the EIS.